pennytron/studio-toolkit/README.md

 [Click here for a more detailed guide](https://app.gitbook.com/o/R0w5mp98D3kImZbn6Nzp/s/Uyw8hFApMviGRVg5f0F2/)

+_Unfortunately this was created only with the English alphabet in mind.
+I apologise, I wouldn't even know how to test it with characters outside of the English alphabet!
+I'm an animator, not a coder!_

 ### A Note from a Creative, Not a Coder

 I’m just a creative who needed a better way to run scripts in After Effects — so I made this.